harshag24/harshag24.github.io/_pages/about.md

 ---

 <!-- ![Harsh Agrawal Coding](/images/home.jpg){: .align-left width="300px"} -->

-👨🏻‍💻 I'm Harsh Agrawal, a passionate Computer Science student specializing in Machine Learning and Computer Vision at Northeastern University.
+👋 Hi, I'm Harsh Agrawal, a passionate Computer Science graduate student at Northeastern University, specializing in Machine Learning and Computer Vision.

-🤖 I'm deeply passionate about the possibilities that Artificial Intelligence offers.
-From creating systems that improve online examination integrity to predicting heart failure using Machine Learning, my journey in AI is characterized by a constant quest for knowledge and innovation.

-🎯 **My Goal**
-My objective is to leverage the power of AI to develop practical solutions that positively impact lives.
-I'm always on the lookout for interesting challenges that push the boundaries of what AI can achieve.

-## Personal Highlights
+### 🧠 My Passion for AI and Machine Learning

+My journey with computers began in 8th grade when I first started coding in Java.
+By the time I was in 10th grade, I had earned my certification and developed a deep love for the field of computer science.
+This passion led me to pursue a Bachelor's degree in Computer Engineering, where I immersed myself in numerous courses, ultimately choosing to specialize in Machine Learning (ML).

-## 🎓 Educational Endeavors
+### 📚 Educational Endeavors
-My coding journey started at a young age and evolved significantly during my undergraduate studies in Computer Engineering.
-There, I was fascinated with AI and ML.
-I sought knowledge consistently, completing university courses and online certifications, each one deepening my expertise and passion for this field.

-These learnings fueled my hands-on experience, leading to diverse projects ranging from AI-based examination systems to disease detection pipelines.
-This work has been recognized through multiple publications in IEEE conferences.
+My undergraduate studies were a transformative period, during which I created a variety of projects and published multiple papers in the field of ML.
+My dedication and hard work were recognized through publications in esteemed IEEE conferences.
+As a Kaggle Notebooks Expert, I have also enjoyed mentoring others, sharing my knowledge and helping to guide their journeys in Machine Learning and Computer Vision.

-As a Computer Science Master's student at Northeastern University, my aim is steadfast - to leverage AI and ML to drive positive change in the world.
+Now, as I near the completion of my Master’s in Computer Science at Northeastern University, my focus remains steadfast: to leverage AI and ML to drive positive change and solve real-world problems.
+Relevant courses I've taken include Programming Design Paradigm, DBMS, Algorithms, Pattern Recognition and Computer Vision, and Machine Learning.

-## 👨🏻‍🔬 Professional Experience
+### 👨🏻‍💻 Professional Experience

+Currently, I am working as a Data Science Co-op at Amazon Robotics, where I have applied my skills to develop complex data solutions and custom algorithms, significantly improving operational efficiencies.
+I designed a comprehensive downtime monitoring system for robotic arms using AWS Lambda and Athena, which successfully mapped 60% of occurrences.
+I also developed a system to classify and categorize support tickets, reducing backlog through custom clustering algorithms.

-Currently, I work as a Data Science Co-op at Amazon Robotics.
-Previously, I've had the pleasure to intern at Pheme Software Pvt.
-Ltd as a Python Developer, where I contributed significantly towards the development of an AI-based online examination system.
+Previously, I interned at Pheme Software Pvt.
+Ltd as a Python Developer, where I contributed to the development of an AI-based online examination system that reduced cheating incidents by 20% and increased user engagement by 40%.

+### 🌟 Project Highlights
+  - Developed a framework using CNNs to classify EEG patterns indicative of harmful brain activity, achieving 81.92% accuracy with EfficientNetB2.
+  - Created an on-device Disaster Scene Parsing and Detection system, awarded 3rd prize at the 2nd Khoury Annual Project Pitch-A-thon.
+  - Implemented a Personalized GIF-based Reply Recommendation System, increasing prediction accuracy by 45% using the Large Language Model – Llama.
+  - Proposed a "One-vs-All" methodology for classifying cassava leaf diseases, achieving 85.64% accuracy and published the research on IEEE Xplore.
+  - Developed a heart failure prediction model using machine learning with an exploratory data analysis approach, achieving significant recognition in the 2021 International Conference on Intelligent Technologies.
+  - Designed a pneumonia detection system using image processing and deep learning techniques, showcased at the 2021 International Conference on Artificial Intelligence and Smart Systems.

+### 🚀 Future Aspirations

+As I approach graduation in August, I am actively seeking full-time opportunities in Data Science, Machine Learning, and Computer Vision.
+My goal is to continue developing practical AI solutions that make a positive impact on the world.

-## 📚 Sharing and Learning
+### 📚 Sharing and Learning

-I believe in the power of sharing knowledge.
-I am a proud Kaggle Notebooks Expert and have a penchant for mentoring others on their journey in the fields of Machine Learning and Computer Vision.
+I believe in the power of community and knowledge sharing.
+As a proud Kaggle Notebooks Expert, I enjoy mentoring others and contributing to the field of AI through collaborative learning and innovation.

-## 💡 Interesting Facts
+### 🌌 Personal Interests

-I'm as passionate about the mysteries of space as I am about AI.
-I love to unwind with music and enjoy a good gaming session.
+Beyond my professional endeavors, I am fascinated by the mysteries of space and love to unwind with music and gaming.

-## 💌 Get in Touch
+### 💌 Get in Touch

-Interested in knowing more about my journey or discussing exciting opportunities?
-Don't hesitate to [contact me](mailto:agrawal.har@northeastern.edu) or connect with me on [LinkedIn](https://www.linkedin.com/in/harsh-agrawal) and [GitHub](https://github.com/HarshAgrawal).
-Looking forward to interacting with you!
+I am always excited to connect with like-minded professionals and discuss new opportunities.
+Feel free to [contact me](mailto:agrawal.har@northeastern.edu) or connect with me on [LinkedIn](https://www.linkedin.com/in/harshagrawal24), [GitHub](https://github.com/harshag24), and [Google Scholar](https://scholar.google.com/citations?user=OjDoN7kAAAAJ&hl=en).
+I look forward to hearing from you!